mimshwright/pressed.js/README.md

-# keyIsDown.js
+# keyIsDown

-Tracks which keys are currently pressed down.
+Tracks which keys on the keyboard are currently being pressed.
+This is very useful in game development when you may want to respond to multiple key presses in your update loop.

 ## Usage